For a very long time now I’ve had it on my list to try to make my own Homemade Mole Sauce recipe.

-You can get creative with the sauce though.
-It would go great on grilled poultry or any sort of tex-mex dish really.
+You can get creative with this Homemade Mole Sauce though.
+It would go great on grilled poultry or any sort of Tex-Mex dish really.

 It’s really good stuff even if it is a bit of a pain in the butt to make.

-While this sauce was completely delicious, there’s just no way that I will make it regularly.
+While this Homemade Mole Sauce was completely delicious, there’s just no way that I will make it regularly.
 It’s just too much work!